chadbaldwin/chadbaldwin.github.io/_posts/2021-10-19-copy-large-table.md

 ### bcp.exe utility

 The `bcp` utility can be used to export table/view/query data to a data file, and can also be used to import the data file into a table or view.

-I won't go into detail on this 1) because I don't have much experience with it and 2) because I think you can accomplish the many of the same tasks using dbatools cmdlets.
+I think you can accomplish many of the same tasks using dbatools cmdlets, but I do think `bcp` has some advantages that make it uniquely useful for a number of tasks.

-However, one thing I think `bcp` has over using dbatools cmdlets, is the ability to export table data to a raw data file, while also storing the table structure in an xml file.
-This allows you to backup the data in a low-overhead data format, as well as maintaining the datatypes.
-So if you need to backup an individual table to disk for some reason, it's a great tool.

-However, if you need to do anything other than that...I think dbatools has it beat.
+* Can export table data to a data file with very low overhead (takes up less space than a CSV)
+* Supports storing the table structure in an XML "format" file.
+This maintains datatypes for when you need to import the data.
+Rather than importing everything as character data, you can import it as the original datatype
+* Maintains `NULL` values in the exported data rather than converting them to blank
+* Is incredibly fast and efficient

+These features and capabilities come as both pro's and con's depending on the usage.

+Here's a few great uses I could personally think of for `bcp`

+* If you have table data you need to restore to SQL often, say for a testing or demo database, but you don't want/need to restore the entire DB every time.
+Store your table(s) as data files (and their XML format files) on disk.
+Then write a script that restores them using `bcp`.

+* If you need to copy a table from one server to another, but you do not have direct access to both servers from the same machine.
+In that case `Copy-DbaDbTableData` isn't useful as it needs access to both machines.
+But with `bcp`, you can save the table to a data and format file, transfer them somewhere else, and then use `bcp` to import the data.

+* Technically, you can generate a CSV using `bcp`, but when I tried it, I ran into a handful of issues.
+Such as...you can't add text qualification or headers, and the workarounds to add them may not be worth it.
+It also retain's `NULL` values by storing them as a `NUL` character (`0x0`).
+If you're planning on sending this file out to another system...you'd likely want to convert those `NULL` values to a blank value.
+But if none of these caveats affect you...then this may be a great option since it's so fast at exporting the data to disk.

 ### Other dbatools cmdlets